alertor/python-apt/doc/source/library/apt_pkg.rst

     of apt is supported.

     The parameter *hash* refers to the hash of the file.
 If this is set libapt will check the file after downloading.
-See :class:`HashString` for the combined form string format description.
+This should be an instance of :class:`apt_pkg.HashStringList`.

     The parameter *size* can be used to specify the size of the package, which can then be used to calculate the progress and validate the download.